Ixitxachitl/MiniBotLauncher/README.md

 > AskAI requires GPT4All running locally.
 Now includes server/port configuration and automatic model listing.
 > Responses with trailing tags like `tutor:` or `response:` are automatically cleaned unless clearly part of the content.
-> ButtsBot replaces syllables at random — one syllable is always replaced if none were hit by chance.
+> ButtsBot replaces syllables at random, one syllable is always replaced if none were hit by chance.
 > MarkovChain will respond every 35 messages and can be reset via its settings.
 > Sound Alerts maps chat commands to sound files and queues them for playback with a short delay.
 It supports `.mp3` and `.wav`, adjustable volume, and a button to stop and clear the current queue.
+> WalkOnScript plays a specific sound the first time a user speaks during a stream.
+Triggers reset on reconnect or when stream start time changes.

 ---